<select></select>

 attribute nor the exact match of the state name and the name

-attribute is needed.value
+attribute is needed.

 or checked